Erin Hut, Director of Communications and Marketing, 509.625.6740

 As we navigate this challenge, the City is hard at work making sure we do so without sacrificing key services.
 Our talented City employees are doing more with less.
 They are innovating and finding efficiencies, but as we move forward, we know we cannot fix our problems solely by making cuts.

-That is why we are proposing a one-tenth of one percent Community Safety Sales Tax.
-This proposal will cost residents and visitors $1 for every $1,000 you spend, with several necessities like food, prescription drugs and rent excluded.
-The money generated will go directly toward key investments in public safety to ensure our first responders, courts, and case managers have the tools they need to help keep Spokane safe.
+That is why we are proposing a one-tenth of one percent Community Safety Sales Tax with a 10-year sunset provision.
+This proposal will cost residents and visitors $1 for every $1,000 spent, with several necessities like food, prescription drugs and rent excluded.
+Money generated will go into a dedicated Community Safety Fund and toward key investments in public safety to ensure our first responders, courts, and case managers have the tools they need to help keep Spokane safe.

 Over the last few years, the Spokane Police Department has seen a consistent a rise in demand.
 If approved, this one-tenth of one percent sales tax will enable the department to relaunch the Neighborhood Resource Officer program.
 That means your neighborhood will once again have a dedicated point of contact to address problems and find solutions so our communities can thrive.